 Adding a Solid Color allows you to adjust the color.
-In the Create New Fill or Adjustment Layer in the Layers Panel select Solid Color and choose a colour that’s most suitable for your image.
+In the Create New Fill or Adjustment Layer in the Layers Panel, select Solid Color and choose a color that’s most suitable for your image.

-With the solid colour layer selected, press delete.
-You will now see your text/graphic in the new colour.
-Experiment again with blend mode and opacity to alter it satisfactorily.
+With the solid color layer selected, press delete.
+You will now see your text/graphic in the new color.
+Experiment again with blend mode and opacity to alter it to your liking.